codevakure/void-clone/cleanup-docs/PROPRIETARY_SERVICES_REMOVAL.md

 - Most popular community extensions are available on Open VSX
 - Some Microsoft-authored extensions (like Python, C#) may not be available due to licensing
 - Extension authors need to manually publish to Open VSX (it's not automatic from VS Code Marketplace)
-- You can encourage extension authors to publish to Open VSX for better Void compatibility
+- You can encourage extension authors to publish to Open VSX for better Zap compatibility

 **For Extension Publishers:**
-If you're an extension author and want your extension available in Void:
+If you're an extension author and want your extension available in Zap:
 1. Visit https://open-vsx.org/
 2. Sign in with GitHub
 3. Upload your extension (same .vsix file as VS Code Marketplace)